xtens-suite/xtens-app/README.md

 ## Installation (ubuntu server):
+* [Download](https://github.com/xtens-suite/xtens-app/releases) the Release file (zip or tar gz) and extract it:

+OR:

-* Download the file .zip or Clone the repository:
+* Clone the repository:

         git clone https://github.com/xtens-suite/xtens-app.git

+THEN:

 * Move into xtens-app directory: